Snow dance

 A snow dance is a ceremony that is performed with the hopes of bringing snow in the winter months.
 This ceremony is often performed with the goal of avoiding school or work the next day.
 Specific snow dance ceremonies vary from person to person, but commonly include sleeping with silverware under one's pillow, flushing ice cubes down a toilet, or wearing pajamas inside out and backwards.
 Snow dancing is often performed outside in sunny or rainy conditions as the participating dancer would want it to snow that day or week, rather than be rainy or sunny.
-Considered by many to be an urban legend, the Snow Dance is often referred to in jest.

 Origin of tradition

 Rituals to invoke a desired weather pattern have historically been performed by Native American, Chinese, Slavic, and Romanian descendants and are still done today.
 These rituals have been executed and admired for purposes ranging from religious beliefs to celebration ceremonies.

 Examples of such rituals include Rain Dance Ceremonies, Rainmaking, Sun Dance ceremonies, and other weather modification rituals.

 While in contemporary society the Snow Dance is done typically in hope of no school, snow dances have historically been performed for the turn of a season and/or a change in the hunting season.

 Rain dances are commonly performed during a drought.